nuclia/nuclia.py/docs/11-agents.md

-# Agents: Automate Tasks for Better Search Performance
+# Data Augmentation Agents: Automate Tasks for Better Search Performance

 Enhance your Knowledge Box's performance and precision by running automated agents.